gutucristian/HTTPAdServer/README.md

   --permanent
 ```

-A user will need to have the following information to submit an auth request to Cognito (our authentication service) and get a JWT token:
+A user will need to have the following information to submit an auth request to Cognito (our authentication service) and get a JWT token (see `Usage` section):

 * Username
 * Password
 * UserPoolId
 * ClientId

+# Improvements

+* CI/CD workflow
+    * GitHub webhook on merge or push to master
+    * Run tests
+    * Automatically build new Docker image and push to ECR
+    * Create updated ECS task and update service (rolling restart or blue green deploy)
+* Infrastructure as code: build CloudFormation template to automate infrastructure creation process
+* Implement unit tests